Insider Selling: UWM (NYSE:UWMC) CEO Sells 596,356 Shares of Stock

-UWM Holdings Corporation (NYSE:UWMC – Get Free Report) CEO Ishbia Mat sold 596,356 shares of the business’s stock in a transaction dated Friday, November 21st.
-The shares were sold at an average price of $5.09, for a total transaction of $3,035,452.04.
-Following the completion of the transaction, the chief executive officer owned 5,279,984 shares in the company, valued at $26,875,118.56.
-The trade was a 10.15% decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+UWM Holdings Corporation (NYSE:UWMC – Get Free Report) CEO Ishbia Mat sold 596,356 shares of the stock in a transaction on Wednesday, November 26th.
+The stock was sold at an average price of $5.81, for a total transaction of $3,464,828.36.
+Following the sale, the chief executive officer owned 3,490,916 shares of the company’s stock, valued at approximately $20,282,221.96.
+This trade represents a 14.59% decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Ishbia Mat also recently made the following trade(s):